 Favorite quote from the author:

 Another modern business classic, just like The 7 Habits Of Highly Effective People, though published even earlier.
-It’s hard to believe that this book is over 30 years old, but yes, that’s how long its been since Dr. Robert Cialdini published it.
+It’s hard to believe that Influence is over 30 years old, but yes, that’s how long its been since Dr. Robert Cialdini published it.

 The book outlines 6 powerful principles, which influence the way we make decisions.
 Cialdini calls them shortcuts, which, if triggered, make us jump to conclusions faster.